Yogas chitta vritti nirodha – Yoga is the stilling of the fluctuations of the mind.

 Pranamaya kosha : Vital force (prana), breath, targeted with breathing techniques (pranayama)

 Μanomaya kosha: Mind, targeted with meditation

 Now for the mind.
 Our mind is a tool, imagine that it works like a computer.
-So you buy your new laptop and there is nothing inside, it is totally empty, as the time goes by you start to store many things in it and eventually it has a character.
-The same way your mind works, when you are born it’s clean, empty, as you grow up it stores images, feelings, behaviours and works with these data that you have given it.
+So you buy your new laptop and there is nothing inside, it is totally empty, as time goes by you start to store many things in it and eventually it has a character.
+The same way your mind works, when you are born it’s clean, empty, as you grow up it stores images, feelings, behaviors and works with the data that you have given it.

-Our goal is to realise and understand the way our personal processor works, which data brings on surface and under what circumstances.
-I like to call them behaviour patterns.
-By understanding them you can quiet them, you can take the control of your mind, imagine if your laptop could control you?
+Our goal is to realize and understand the way our personal processor works, which data brings on the surface and under what circumstances.
+I like to call them behavior patterns.
+By understanding them you can quiet them, you can take control of your mind, imagine if your laptop could control you?
 A really nice quote from Osho says “The mind is a dangerous master or a beautiful servant, the choice is yours.”

-Usually we are not conscious about what really happens in our minds.
+Usually, we are not conscious of what really happens in our minds.
 Try this simple exercise: Sit comfortably on the floor with your eyes closed and observe your thoughts.
-You will realise that they jump from one to the other without any order, in yoga this is called monkey mind, exactly like monkeys jump from the one tree to the other, so our mind jumps from thought to thought.
+You will realize that they jump from one to the other without any order, in yoga this is called monkey mind, exactly like monkeys jump from the one tree to the other, so our mind jumps from thought to thought.

 So, Yoga is to stop these fluctuations(vrittis) of the mind, to enter a state of silence, to create a relationship of peace with ourselves and other beings.
 Who wouldn’t want that?
 The techniques are in front of you, you can do it, everyone can, it’s your right, but also your choice!